12 Winter Birds Myths and Facts: Do Birds Get Cold?

-When it comes to winter birds, it seems there are more myths than usual.
-Here are a few of the common ones I’ve heard.
+Do birds get cold?
+When it comes to winter birds, it seems there are even more myths than usual.
+Here are a few of the common winter bird myths I’ve heard.
 Hopefully, I can help debunk these winter birds myths once and for all with the correct facts.
 And don’t miss our best winter bird photos.

 Winter Birds Fact: If there is sufficient food on their breeding grounds, American robins, bluebirds, and a host of finches and owls remain in the area where they spent the summer.
 As these birds often eat insects, they will instead forage among tree bark for overwintering bugs rather than on the frozen ground, where you’re more likely to see them in spring and summer.

-Winter Birds Myth: You should take birdhouses down in winter because birds don’t use them and other creatures will move in.
+Myth: You should take birdhouses down in winter because birds don’t use them and other creatures will move in

-Winter Birds Myth: If you leave town during winter, the birds that rely on the food from your feeders will die.
+Myth: If you leave town, the birds that rely on your feeders will die

-Winter Birds Myth: Birds’ feet will stick to metal bird feeders and suet cages.
+Myth: Birds’ feet will stick to metal bird feeders and suet cages

 Winter Birds Fact: Though most hummingbird species in North America do migrate south for the winter, the Anna’s hummingbird remains on its West Coast breeding grounds.